Liability for Nuclear Damage

 ||PC; BSC; RPC; RBSC

-However, several states with a significant current or planned nuclear capacity such as Japan, China and India, are not yet party to any international nuclear liability convention, so far relying on their own arrangements.
+However, several states with a significant current or planned nuclear capacity such as China are not yet party to any international nuclear liability convention, so far relying on their own arrangements.
 The Fukushima accident in 2011 provided a reminder that this situation is unsatisfactory, with over half the world's reactors outside of the Paris and Vienna conventions.
 Lack of progress is caused by the two major nuclear powers (USA and France) championing different approaches.
 France is a proponent of Paris and Joint Protocols, the USA supports the CSC – another bridging mechanism.
 Both sides are entrenched, and countries outside the regimes have tended to wait to see which would prevail.
 However, in line with the IAEA Action Plan on Nuclear Safety, in August 2013 the USA and France issued a joint statement aimed at resolving this disagreement and encouraging more countries to sign up to the revised Paris and Brussels conventions or the revised Vienna Convention, the Joint Protocol, and the CSC in particular.
-An ‘initial step’ envisaged is entry into force of the CSC, which would be achieved if France signed on to it.
+An ‘initial step’ envisaged was entry into force of the CSC, which is now achieved thanks to Japan.

 In 2010 both France's CEA and the IAEA called for an overhaul and rationalization of the several international conventions.
 In particular, the Paris Convention open only to OECD countries was unsatisfactory when reactor vendors and utilities from those countries were building plants in non-OECD countries.
 Partly due to the US channeling situation described below, the CSC is seen as a possible basis for an all-encompassing international regime.